hellohaptik/docs_haptik/docs/bot-builder/basic/upload-graph-nodes.md

 5. api_key(optional): If API Integration URL requires secret/token key.
 ```

+You can download a sample CSV file from [here](assets/FAQ_Uploader.csv).

 >Note: If you pass Relative URL under api_integration_url column then Base URL must be present at Bot level.

 #### How to set base url at Bot Level
 ![](assets/set_base_url_at_bot_level.gif)

 #### Error Messages